socomsystems/documentation/admin_manual/installation/server_tuning.rst

 Reducing system load
 --------------------

-High system load will slow down Nextcloud and might also lead to other unwanted side effects.
+High system load will slow down cyfrSpaces and might also lead to other unwanted side effects.
 To reduce load you should first identify the source of the problem.
 Tools such as htop, iotop, `netdata <https://my-netdata.io>`_ or `glances <https://nicolargo.github.io/glances/>`_